olatoye-Brain/workerApp/Readme.md

 # Workers App

 ### A simple crud application with login, signup with api endpoints.
-### Users can post thier work add comment, delete, update as well
+### Users can post their work add comments, delete, update post as well

 Built With:
 Express